driazati/github-extension/README.md

 Automatically un-minimize all comments on a PR.

+### Remove bot comment counts

+Remove bot comments from the count on PR lists.

 ### Disable pjax

 GitHub uses [pjax](https://github.com/defunkt/jquery-pjax#:~:text=pjax%20is%20a%20jQuery%20plugin,page%20with%20the%20loaded%20HTML.) to act as a single-page application to improve load times.
 However, this can lead to stale data, notably when you go to the "files" tab on a PR sometimes the page loads with the "refresh" button already present since the diff it's showing you is out of date.
 Turning off pjax turns links back into regular links, so visitng a page invokes a fresh page load which avoids this issue.